The following are the system requirements to install and

 available).
 An option to configure the service to log on as

 Currency Server normally collects currency information

-from the internet via HTTP over TCP port 80.
+from the internet via HTTPS over TCP port 443, or via HTTP over TCP port 80.
 Some data

 source filters (e.g. Oanda FXP) support connections via

 different protocols and ports.
 The data source filters refer